 Curl Up Press is an independent small press currently focused on thrillers and dark fantasy fiction, self-help and writing related non-fiction.
 These books are currently just written by J.F.Penn and Joanna Penn.

-We also have a small-town sweet romance series coming in Autumn 2017.
-This will be a new author brand, which I’m co-creating with another author.
+We also have a small-town, clean and wholesome, sweet romance series by Penny Appleton coming in Autumn 2017.

 What's the difference between a small press/imprint and an indie author publishing under their own name?